 In these circumstances we took the hard decision to temporarily stop all our bus operations from

-30 March (EDIT: 23rd March) until 30 April (EDIT: 30 June) .
+30 March (EDIT: 23rd March) until 30 April (EDIT: October or November) .
 It is an unprecedented situation and unfortunately it requires unprecedented measures that we trust our passengers will understand.

 Our last day of operation will be Sunday